Hainan Volcanic Field

 The Hainan Volcanic Field is a 4100 km2 volcanic field covering the northern half of Hainan, People's Republic of China.
 Although mostly Pleistocene-Holocene in age, minor eruptions have been recorded in the 19th and 20th centuries.

-Morphology

 The field is made up of 58 Pleistocene-Holocene tholeiitic cones.
 The two best preserved cones (Leihuling and Ma'anshan (马鞍山)) are on an East-West fracture line that contains 30 young cones in the Shishan (石山) and Yongzing regions.
 Historically, small fissure eruptions have been recorded from the Lingao and Chengmai areas.

-Eruptions

 Two eruptions have been reported in recent history.

-1883

 A small fissure eruption took place from Lingao cone in the Lingao area sometime in 1883.

-1933

 Another small fissure eruption took place from the Nansheling Ridge in the Chengmai area on June 26 (date accurate to within plus or minus 4 days), 1933.
 This eruption probably ended on July 8, 1933.